 Four Types of Homelessness

-- Those who refuse help, and choose to live outdoors, while observing the law
+- Those that refuse help while observing the law

 Collaboration with a variety of partners and non-profit stakeholders, such as Community Mission of Hope, to provide effective and comprehensive services offering support and requiring participants to move down a path into self-sufficiency, without taxpayer dollars.

 Coordination of efforts between the City of Temecula, the Temecula Police Department, Non-Profits, Faith-Based organizations and Regional Partners to leverage resources in order to best address the variety of challenges related to homelessness.

 Communication with Temecula residents and businesses through an extensive awareness campaign.